 The Corporate Governance and Nominating Committee also considers issues of diversity, such as diversity of gender, race and national origin, education, professional experience and differences in viewpoints and skills.
-The Corporate Governance and Nominating Committee does not have a formal policy on Board diversity; however, the Corporate Governance and Nominating Committee believes that it is important for Board members to represent diverse viewpoints.
-In considering candidates for the Board, the Corporate Governance and Nominating Committee considers the entirety of each candidate's credentials in the context of these standards.
-With respect to the nomination of continuing directors for re-election, the individual's contributions to the Board are also considered.
+The CGNC does not have a formal policy on Board diversity; however, the CGNC believes that it is important for Board members to represent diverse viewpoints.
+In considering candidates for the Board, the CGNC considers the entirety of each candidate's credentials in the context of these standards.
+With respect to evaluating the nomination of continuing directors for re-election, the individual's contributions to the Board are also considered.